 Over 25 years, BTEC qualifications give students the skills they need to either move on to higher education or go straight into employment.
 BTECs can be taken as well as, or in place of, traditional academic curriculum in schools and colleges.
 They are valued by colleges, universities, employers and professional bodies and recognised throughout 85 countries worldwide.

-Aeres has a licenced BTEC college (called Groenhorst up until september 2017, after that it will be Aeres TVET).
+Aeres has a licenced BTEC college called Aeres TVET (previously called Groenhorst).
 It offers five BTEC training courses:

 - Dairy production